 Supplies for Your Wood Succulent Planter Boxes

-- Wood box (I got mine in the craft section at Target)
+- Wood box (I got my square wood planters at Target)

 - Plant liner or trash bag